MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/1/index.md

 - [ ] Transfer to a high-risk equity fund.
 - [ ] Cancel the insurance contract outright.

-> **Explanation:** Resetting the contract’s guarantee amount helps safeguard realized gains against future market downturns.
+> **Explanation:**( Resetting the contract’s guarantee amount helps safeguard realized gains against future market downturns.)

----

 ### Which statement best describes the tax implications of segregated funds?